Assessment, Balance, Cochlear Implants, Hearing Aids, Rehabilitation, Technology, clinical, disorders, hearing

 written and oral comprehensive exam

-Students will have the option to continue enrollment in SHS 590 at one credit per semester for up to three semesters to complete the externship requirements of the ASHA certification.
-These extra hours of clinical experience will allow students to apply for ASHA certification upon graduation.
+Students have the option to continue enrollment in SHS 590 at one credit per semester for up to three semesters to complete the externship requirements of the ASHA certification.
+These extra hours of clinical experience allow students to apply for ASHA certification upon graduation or for state licensure for certain states.
 Students should maintain continuous enrollment and not apply for graduation until they have completed the additional clinical hours for the certification.

-All students pursuing the Doctor of Audiology degree must pass the Praxis examination in audiology as a graduation requirement.
+All students pursuing the Doctor of Audiology degree must pass the praxis examination in audiology as a graduation requirement.
 There are no credit hours tied to it.
-The Praxis exam result must be sent directly from the Education Testing Service to the audiology program office in order to process the graduation approval.
+The praxis exam result must be sent directly from the Education Testing Service to the ASU audiology program office in order to process the graduation approval.

-Students must successfully complete 850 hours of supervised clinical clock hours at both on-campus and off-campus internship sites.
+Students must successfully complete 850 hours of supervised clinical clock hours as accrued between on-campus clinic, off-campus internship sites and possible simulation opportunities.

 Required Core (58 credit hours)